Tempered Erlang Queue with Multiple Arrivals: Tempered Erlang queue

-By using \eqref{qmDE12} in \eqref{qmDElp121} and simplifying, we get \eqref{tqm12}.
-Similarly, it can be established that \eqref{tqmm12} holds true.
-Finally, the proof is complete on solving \eqref{tqm12} using $Z$-transform method, the technique used by Gupta \textit{et al.} (2020) in the proof of Proposition 3.4. \end{proof} \begin{theorem} The inter-phase times $\mathcal{P}^{\theta,\alpha}$ of tempered Erlang queue are iid, and has the following distribution: { } where $E_{\alpha, r\alpha+m+1}^r(\cdot)$ is the three parameter Mittag-Leffler function defined in \eqref{mitag}. \end{theorem} \begin{proof} The proof follows similar lines to that of Theorem \ref{thminterarrival}.
-Thus, it is omitted. \end{proof} Next, we give the distribution of the sojourn time of tempered Erlang queue, that is, the time spent in a particular state before its transition to another state.
+where we have used the Laplace transform of the pdf of $Y_{1}$ (see Meerschaert \textit{et al.} (2011), Example 5.7). \end{remark} Next, we give the distribution of the sojourn time of tempered Erlang queue, that is, the time spent in a particular state before its transition to another state.
 Its proof follows similar lines to that of Theorem \ref{thminterarrival}.
 Thus, it is omitted. \begin{theorem} The sojourn times $S^{\theta,\alpha}$ of queue length process $\{L^{\theta,\alpha}(t)\}_{t\geq0}$ for a non-zero state are iid, and has the following distribution function: { } where $E_{\alpha,r\alpha+m+1}^r(\cdot)$ is the three parameter Mittag-Leffler function defined in \eqref{mitag}. \end{theorem} \begin{remark} Observe that the sojourn time $S^{\theta,\alpha}$ of queue length process of tempered Erlang queue in state $0$ is the arrival time of first customer in an empty system.
-Thus, it is distributed according to \eqref{intrarr12}. \end{remark}
+Thus, it is distributed according to \eqref{intrarr12}. \end{remark} \begin{remark} Following along the lines of the proof of Corollary 4.6 of Ascione \textit{et al.} (2020), it can be established that the inter-arrival times and inter-phase times of the tempered Erlang queue are not necessarily independent. \end{remark}